 In the leading case of Balfour v Balfour (1919), an agreement was struck between a husband and wife, resulting from her inability (due to illness) to return with him to his work in Ceylon.
 He agreed to pay her £30 per month while they were apart.
 The marriage later broke up and the wife sued the husband for his failure to make the promised payments.

 The Court of Appeal held that her action must fail.
 Two members of the court centred their decision on the lack of any consideration supplied by the wife.
-Atkin JL, however, stressed that even if there were consideration, domestic arrangements of this kind are clearly not intended by the parties to be legally binding.
+Lord Atkin, however, stressed that even if there was consideration, domestic arrangements of this kind are clearly not intended by the parties to be legally binding.
 He used the example of the husband who agrees to provide money for his wife in return for her ‘maintenance of the household and children.’
-If this was a contract, then each would be able to sue the other for failure to fulfil the promised obligation.
+If this was a contract, each would be able to sue the other for failure to fulfil the promised obligation.
 The onus was on the wife to establish a contract and she had failed to do so.

 Lord Atkin’s judgment established the position that in relation to domestic agreements there is a presumption that they are not intended to be legally binding.

 The notion of the ‘domestic’ agreement should be taken as relating more to the subject matter than to the relationship between the parties.
 If, for example, a woman agrees to sell her car to her brother for £1,500, there is little reason to deny this agreement the status of a contract, and it should be presumed to be binding unless there is evidence to the contrary.